Roger's Ramblings

 Thanks are due to Bernard (Timber) Wood (RIP), Ted Land and other former members of the regiment, and to Steve and JPW of BFG Locations forum for their help in identifying the precise locations concerned.

-Filed Under: Army, Commemoration, History, Military, Travel
+Filed Under: History, Army, Military, Travel, Commemoration

 Comments